khuhm/W-Net/README.md

 * To obtain the result images of 'fidelity track', run test.py

-* To obtain the result images of 'perceptual track', run test_perceptual.py

 * To obtain the full resolution result images, run test_fullres.py